juanmartin/universal-dj-usb/README.md

 1. Download the latest release from the [Releases](https://github.com/juanmartin/universal-dj-usb/releases/latest) page.
 Pick your OS and architecture.
 2. Run the executable (GUI) or follow the CLI instructions.
-3. Be free from vendor lock 👌
+3. Be (somehow) free from vendor lock 👌

 ## Usage (opinionated)

 I recommend you save the playlists in a folder inside your USB drive so that you take them with you!

 Because of OS reasons, paths might differ when using this tool in macOS vs Windows, so it's also wise to keep this (portable) app in your USB drive in case you need to quickly re-generate your playlists and start playing!

+This is not the case for NML! **Traktor playlists generated in macOS will work in Windows and vice versa :D**

 My usual workflow would be: